KvardakovMax/job4j_threads/README.md

 - ThreadPool, ExecutorService, ForkJoinPool
 - Callable, Future, FutureTask
 - Piped Streams
   (P.s.
-This repository was created for personal use!
+This repository was created for personal use.
 It contains a bunch of curves, test stuff, etc.)